External Beam Radiation Therapy for Mesothelioma

 What Are the Most Common Side Effects of External Beam Radiation?

-Patients undergoing radiation will often experience a loss of energy.
-This is one of the most commonly reported symptoms.
-Also common is damage to the skin where the beam is aimed and penetrates.
+Patients undergoing radiation often experience a loss of energy, which is one of the most commonly reported symptoms.
+Damage to the skin where the beam is aimed and penetrates is also common.

 Which Side Effects Are Specific to Mesothelioma Patients?